UCL/i_newspaper_rods/README.md

 # Executing

+### Query files

+Each job is made up of a query file.
+Which is a python script that does the computation and a datafile which contains the inputs to the query.
+Note that datafiles are optional.
+If you need to provide more than one, you can separate them with `:`s.
+Note that files **cannot** contain `:`s as part of their names (not even escaped).

+Eg. `datafile=query_args/in1.txt:query_args/in2.txt`.

 ### Testing Locally

 Any query can be tested on your local machine, using a tiny subset of the total